sodadata/docs/soda-cl/failed-rows-checks.md

 But because the `cat` column is excluded, Soda must generate three queries:
 * a query that executes the check
 * a query to gather the schema of the dataset to identify all columns
-* another query to collect failed rows samples for checks that failed, only on columns identified on the list
+* another query to collect failed rows samples for checks that failed, only on columns identified on the list returned by the preceding query

 ```shell
 SELECT